knoxa/knoxa.github.io/pentominoes/index.md

 This seems like a reasonably useful method, at least when searching for 6 x 10 solutions, which are the most common.
 I did manage to get 5 x 12 and 4 x 15 solutions without much trouble though.
-When  I tried for a 3 x 20 solution, the first several attempts (starting with different random number seeds) ended in loops over degenerate solutions
-- but then I got ...
+When  I tried for a 3 x 20 solution, the first several attempts (starting with different random number seeds) ended in loops over degenerate solutions, but then I got ...

 ![3 x 20 solution](3x20.svg)

 ... which is one of the two possible 3 x 20 solutions.
-The earlier attempts failed in under 10,000 transformations, and the successful run took 8124 transformations.
+The earlier attempts failed in under 10,000 transformations and the successful run took 8124 transformations.

 ## Conclusion

 This exercise is by way of applying the code in my [automata](https://github.com/knoxa/automata) repository.
 Pentominoes are colonies of 5 square cells.
+Neighbouring pairs of pentominoes transform by exchanging squares.
 The random methods described above need take no account of the orientation of pentominoes - a colony of 5 cells either fits or it doesn't.

 If I were just interested in generating solutions, I could implement something like the [Exact Cover algorithm](https://en.wikipedia.org/wiki/Exact_cover)